 The Heroes, Castles, Legends and Learning Gamification project tested and developed innovative approaches to foreign language and technologies learning in secondary schools.
 We used Gamification strategies enhanced with Augmented Reality software in an international background to improve motivation and language learning in Contents and Language Integrated Learning (CLIL)/English as Second Language (ESL)/Deutsch als Fremdsprache (DaF) lessons and learning outcomes.
-The project has been hugely enriched from the application proposal thanks to the unplanned lead of Technologies teachers and the inclusion of ELE (Spanish as Foreign Language/Español como lengua extranjera) teachers.
+Culture heritage awareness was improved from playing the game in national monuments, real castles symbolizing traditions and cultures.
+This project has been hugely enriched from the application proposal thanks to the unplanned lead of Technologies teachers and the inclusion of ELE (Spanish as Foreign Language/Español como lengua extranjera) teachers.
 ETwinning plays a core role as preparation, repository and exchange platform.

 All of our schools share as issue the need to motivate the pupils to use English in CLIL/ESL , German in DaF and Spanish in ELE clasrooms to make them effective, and we are all looking forward new teaching approaches.
 A Erasmus+ project including 6 different countries and teaching/learning styles enables pedagogic observations and reflection that wouldn’t be possible in a classroom of a single country, and makes possible the development of enriched instructional resources, as well as a significant boost of language, digital and soft skills among participating students according to evaluation.

 Old european traditions for the digital age